 - 11. The Council will carry out its functions under the Act with a view to promoting the licensing objectives, namely; - The prevention of crime and disorder - Public safety - The prevention of public nuisance, and - The protection of children from harm - 12.
 No one objective is considered to be of any more importance than any other. - 13.
 In carrying out its functions the Council will also have regard to this Policy and to the Guidance as issued by the Secretary of State under section 182 of the Act from time to time. - 14.
-Individual applicants will be required to address the licensing objectives and address the issues of the needs of the local community, the way in which the premises is to operate, the size, location and type of premises, and any entertainment which is to be provided. - 15.
-The Council's vision as set out within the Corporate Strategy 2018/2020 and within Halton's fifteen year Sustainable Community Strategy 2011-2026 is that: - "Halton will be a thriving and vibrant Borough where people can learn and develop their skills; enjoy a good quality of life with good health; a high quality, modern urban environment; the opportunity for all to fulfil their potential; greater wealth and equality, sustained by a thriving business community; and safer, stronger and more attractive neighbourhoods". - 16.
-The Council has identified strategic priorities and key themes that are set out in its Corporate Plan 2011-2016 and within its fifteen year Sustainable Community Strategy 2011 2026.
-These are: - A Healthy Halton
+Individual applicants will be required to address the licensing objectives and address the issues of the needs of the local community, the way in which the premises is to operate, the size, location and type of premises, and any entertainment which is to be provided.

+15. The Councils vision as set out in the Councils Framework is that